7+ years writing insurance and personal finance content

 Bodily injury liability

 Bodily injury liability coverage helps pay for injuries you cause to others behind the wheel.
-In California, vehicle owners must carry at least $15,000 per person and $30,000 per accident in bodily injury liability coverage.
-The requirement will increase to $30,000 per person and $60,000 per accident in January 2025.
+In California, vehicle owners must carry at least $30,000 per person and $60,000 per accident in bodily injury liability coverage.

 Property damage liability

-California law also requires drivers to carry $5,000 in property damage liability coverage.
-But this requirement will increase to $15,000 in January 2025.
+California law also requires drivers to carry $15,000 in property damage liability coverage.
 This type of insurance helps pay to repair or replace another person’s vehicle or other property if you damage it during an accident.

 For instance, if you cause a fender bender that damages the other driver’s vehicle, your insurance company will help you pay to repair their vehicle.
 But this coverage won’t help you pay to repair or replace your own vehicle.[3]

-If you want help repairing your own vehicle after an incident, consider a full-coverage policy.
+If you want help repairing your own vehicle after an at-fault accident or non-collision incident, consider a full-coverage policy.
 Full-coverage car insurance includes collision coverage and comprehensive coverage, which pay for damage to your own vehicle after a covered incident.

 California Low Cost Auto Insurance program